 Nipple and Areola Reconstruction

 Patients, who have lost their nipple and areola complex to breast cancer, may have this reconstructed if desired.
 Dr. Hendrick can use a variety of techniques to reconstruct the nipple and areola of the breast.
-This procedure can be performed using local anesthesia within the office eliminating the need for down time.
-In addition, nipple and areola tattooing are option to restore pigment to the area.
+This procedure can be performed using local anesthesia within the office eliminating the need for downtime.
+In addition, nipple and areola tattooing are options to restore pigment to the area.
 Dr. Hendrick and his staff will be happy to assist you in finding a tattoo artist that specializes in breast reconstruction tattooing.

-Contact the New Orleans Center for Aesthetics and Plastic Surgery today to find out more about Breast Reconstruction Surgery.
+Contact the New Orleans Center for Aesthetics and Plastic Surgery today to find out more about breast reconstruction surgery.